The Sacramento County Board of Education has designated February 2007 as "Career Technical Education Month" in Sacramento County.

-"Many studies have confirmed the positive effect career and technical education has on motivating students, keeping them in school, and preparing them for the future," said David W. Gordon, Sacramento County Superintendent of Schools.
-"High level career and technical education programs can open doors for many students."
+"Many studies have confirmed the positive effect career technical education has on motivating students, keeping them in school, and preparing them for the future," said David W. Gordon, Sacramento County Superintendent of Schools.
+"High-level career technical education programs can open doors for many students."

 SCOE provides wide-ranging educational training in career preparation through the Regional Occupational Program (ROP), which serves more than 14,000 students each year in over 60 different program areas.

 ROP offers tuition-free career preparation training in occupational areas including automotive, construction, office computer skills, computer technology training, health occupations (such as nurse assistant, dental assistant, chiropractic assistant, EMT), retail sales, and child development.